BranislavGoga/convert-cad-formats-to-vertices/README.md

 # Build

-1. Build and install OpenCascade to the fixed path specified in CMakeFile.txt.
+1. Build and install OpenCascade (e.g. 0.18.3 - https://github.com/tpaviot/oce) to the fixed path specified in CMakeFile.txt.
+1.1 Clone the repository.
+1.2 Run the FetchBundle.bat
+1.3 Run the CMake, build and install the library.
-2. Then run CMake and build the project.
+2. Then run CMake and build the project..